CyVerse-learning-materials/data_store_guide/step2.rst

 .. code:: bash

      $ iinit
-     One or more fields in your iRODS environment file (.irodsEnv) are missing; please enter them.
+     One or more fields in your iRODS environment file (irods_environment.json) are missing; please enter them.
      Enter the host name (DNS) of the server to connect to: data.cyverse.org Enter the port number: 1247
      Enter your irods user name: #your_cyverse_username
      Enter your irods zone: iplant
-     Those values will be added to your environment file (for use by other i-commands) if the login succeeds.
+     Those values will be added to your environment file (for use by other iCommands) if the login succeeds.

      Enter your current iRODS password: #your_cyverse_password